-Webopedia’s definition is, “a methodology of strategies, techniques and tactics used to increase the amount of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP) — including Google, Bing, Yahoo and other search engines.”
+Webopedia’s definition is, “a methodology of strategies, techniques and tactics used to increase the number of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP) — including Google, Bing, Yahoo, and other search engines.”

 Search Engine Optimization is more than this as well.

 So what is an accurate description of SEO given the changes to the industry over the last few years and many algorithm changes?

 SEO is currently a widely inclusive methodology to optimizing an entire web presence for organic search including the website, social channels, articles, editorial content on blogs, and even press releases.
 Additionally, “by the book” systems, strategies, techniques, and tactics are still used, but content marketing and social media are more firmly rooted in what ranks well.

 “Content is King” and also while content is the King, it doesn’t mean anything unless the King has a strong castle.

 What this means is you must optimize your on-site experience for A+ usability.
 Your site should have great content but should also be easy to navigate, responsive (works on all devices), and allow customers to easily digest your content.
 Again, what good is Content (the King) if he doesn’t have a strong Castle to keep him safe.
 While 5 years ago SEO used to be about meta information and keyword research it is now about engagement, content, and user experience.